South West Main Line: Electrification

 and trains were introduced between 2004 and 2006.

 Services

 The majority of passenger services are currently operated by South Western Railway.
 CrossCountry operates the Bournemouth – Manchester services travelling on the line between Bournemouth and Basingstoke.

 In addition, Great Western Railway and Southern operate services at Southampton Central, which use a section of South West Main Line to access Southampton.

-In more detail, London Waterloo – Weymouth services run on the whole length of the South West Main Line, and other intercity services which run on a significant portion of the line include:
+In more detail, London Waterloo – Weymouth services run twice an hour on the whole length of the line, and other intercity services which run on a significant portion of the line include: